syncfusion/flutter-examples/README.md

 ## <a name="using-the-examples"></a>Using the examples ##

-If you download the examples using the "Download ZIP" option then follow the instructions below.

 **Step 1**

  Unzip the downloaded flutter example archive.

+ **Note:** If you clone this repository ignore this step.

 **Step 2**

 Open the flutter example folder in an IDE.
-The below path is for reference.

 **Step 3**